06 August 2008

 Publishers, Publicists, and Authors

 Please take the time to read the following information to prevent any misunderstandings or misconceptions.
 My email address is BFish [dot] Reads [at] gmail [dot] com.
+Revised 5/2018

 Unsolicited books: I am very open to getting unsolicited ARCs, early finished copies, unabridged audiobooks, and backlist books in my mailbox.
 There is no guarantee that these will be reviewed, but if they catch my interest, I will read and review them.
 If they do not interest me, I will pass them on to someone who will read them.
+NOTE: If you send me an e-file of an unsolicited book it will never be opened and will be immediately deleted.

 Genres: I'm an eclectic reader, but I don't read and review everything.
-For an idea of what types of books I've reviewed on Beth Fish Reads, click the "reviews" tab at the top of this post.
+For an idea of what types of books I've reviewed on Beth Fish Reads, click the "reviews" tabs at the top of this post.

 Will likely turn down, but can be pitched: Inspirational memoirs, romance, non-literary chick-lit, war books

 Freelance work: I have been a full-time professional freelance book editor since 1984.
 I am also a freelance book reviewer and journalist, covering a wide variety of topics and genres for both print and online venues.
 When I pitch feature and review articles for publication elsewhere, priority is given to books, ARCs, and audiobooks that I already have in hand.
-I have not been compensated for any post that appears on this blog.
+Unless clearly stated, I have not been compensated for any post that appears on this blog.

 Copyright issues: All content (text and photos) is my own (unless otherwise noted), and I hold the copyright thereto.
 If you would like to use any of my material in print or on another site, you must contact me and obtain my permission first.
 Unauthorized use of my copyrighted text or photos will not be tolerated.
 Short quotations that are within the bounds of copyright restrictions can be used on book jackets and other promotional material as well as on book blogs, provided full credit (and link, when appropriate) is given.
 Please attribute all quotations to "Beth Fish Reads"—when possible, please include the URL to the review.